OAAX-standard/OAAX/README.md

 # The Open AI Accelerator (OAX) Standard

-This repository (and other linked repositories under the OAX-standard organization) contain documentation and reference implementations, as well as contributed implementations, of the Open AI Accelerators (OAX) Standard.
+This repository, and other linked repositories under the [OAX-standard organization](https://github.com/oax-standard), contain documentation and reference implementations, as well as contributed implementations, of the **Open AI Accelerators (OAX) Standard**.

 # About OAX

-The Open AI Accelerator (OAX) Standard intends to provide a simple to use, easy to expand, *standardized* method of adopting specific (edge) AI accelerators such as NPUs, GPUs, FPUs or the like -- we will call them XPUs" throughout -- into edge AI applications.
+The Open AI Accelerator (OAX) Standard intends to provide a easy-to-use, easy-to-expand, *standardized* method of adopting (edge) AI accelerators such as NPUs, GPUs, FPUs or the like -- we will call them XPUs" throughout -- into edge AI applications.

 The OAX standard is designed to make it easy to take a *trained* AI model and use it to run inference on novel (edge) AI hardware.
-For AI solution developers the OAX standard should make it easy to reap the benefits of the new chipsets that are becoming available rapidly without having to worry about the target hardware when setting up and testing their initial AI pipeline.
+For *AI solution developers* the OAX standard should make it easy to reap the benefits of the new chipsets that are becoming available rapidly without having to worry about the target hardware when setting up and testing their initial AI pipeline.
-For those designing and bringing to the market new XPUs, OAX Standard is aimed to lower the barriers of entry of the hardware by providing a unified way in which -- when adhered to -- any developer can easily utilize the advantages of the newly introduced XPU.
+For *those designing and bringing to the market new XPUs*, OAX Standard is aimed to lower the barriers of entry of the hardware by providing a unified way in which -- when adhered to -- any developer can easily utilize the advantages of the newly introduced XPU.

 * For our initial introduction to OAX Standard and its founding motivations, please see the [founding white-paper](https://www.networkoptix.com/blog/2024/03/05/introducing-the-open-ai-accelerator-standard).

-* For detailed information about the OAX Standard, including a high-level specification, please see the [position paper](Position%20paper/oax-paper.pdf).
+* For a more detailed information about the OAX Standard, including a high-level specification, please see the [position paper](Position%20paper/oax-paper.pdf).

 In summary, within the framework of OAX, the deployment process of an AI model is conceptualized as a two-stage